 Starting Salary: $47,540, per year based on experience.
 [2023 Rates]

 To qualify for this position applicants must be indigenous or MNO Citizens as per the MNO Bylaws and who are in good standing.

 What We Offer

 As an employer, the Métis Nation of Ontario offers a collaborative work environment with competitive salary.

 Further, contract employees benefit from:

-The Property Administrator will oversee coordination and support within the Thunder Bay portfolio on-site at the Thunder Bay office.
+The Property Administrator will oversee coordination and support within the Thunder Bay Community Center on-site at the Thunder Bay office.
 Reporting to the Operations Manager, the PA is responsible for a variety of services related to the operation of residential housing properties in the not-for-profit and market-rent sectors.

 Duties and responsibilities include, but are not limited to tenant and client relations, scheduling contractor work, sending notices to tenants, liaising with governments (Municipal, federal and Metis), preparing documentation to support hearings at the Landlord & Tenant Board, complying with the RTA (where applicable), vacancy reporting, bank deposits, accounts receivable (A/R) reporting, accounts payable (A/P) processing, budgeting, supplier invoices, rent roll review and production, communication, administration functions relating to paralegal services and general office administrative duties.